SystemsApproach/5G/ran.rst

     :align: center

-    RRC disaggregated into a Mobile Core facing control plane component and a Near Real-Time Controller.
+    RRC disaggregated into a Mobile Core facing control plane component and a Near-Real-Time Controller.

 Although not shown in :numref:`Figure %s <fig-rrc-split>`, keep in mind (from :numref:`Figure %s <fig-split-ran>`) that all constituent parts of the RRC, plus the PDCP, form the CU.

-Completing the picture, :numref:`Figure %s <fig-ran-controller>` shows the Near-RT RIC implemented as a traditional SDN Controller hosting a set of SDN control apps.
-The RIC maintains a *RAN Network Information Base (R-NIB)* that includes time-averaged CQI values and other per-session state (e.g., GTP tunnel IDs, QCI values for the type of traffic), while the MAC (as part of the DU) maintains the instantaneous CQI values required by the real-time
+Completing the picture, :numref:`Figure %s <fig-ran-controller>` shows the Near-RT RIC implemented as an SDN Controller hosting a set of SDN control apps.
+The RIC maintains a *RAN Network Information Base (R-NIB)*–a common set of information that can be consumed by numerous control apps.
+The R-NIB includes time-averaged CQI values and other per-session state (e.g., GTP tunnel IDs, QCI values for the type of traffic), while the MAC (as part of the DU) maintains the instantaneous CQI values required by the real-time